jsdelivrbot/Android-Plugin/motiondnamaps/README.md

 #### `MotionDnaMaps.Maps`

 These are the default tiling servers provided.
-You may use a custom tiling server instead with the [`addMap(url, json)`](motiondnamaps-addmapstring-url-string-jsonoptions) method instead.
+You may use a custom tiling server instead with the [`addMap(url, json)`](#motiondnamaps-addmapstring-url-string-jsonoptions) method instead.

  * `OSM_Mapnik`: Open Street Maps, does not require a key, no custom map style
- * `OSM_France`: Open Street Maps, does not require a key, custom map style is France, slighty higher zoom compared to {@link #OSM_Mapnik}
+ * `OSM_France`: Open Street Maps, does not require a key, custom map style is France, slighty higher zoom compared to OSM_Mapnik
  * `Thunderforest`: Thunderforest tiling servers, requires a key, default style is 'outdoors'
  * `Mapbox`: Mapbox tiling servers, requires a key, default style is 'mapbox.streets'
  * `Esri`: Esri tiling servers, not fully implemented yet, current access does not require key, but has missing tiles at high zooms